Winipedia/pyrig/docs/builders/pyinstaller.md

 pyrig provides `PyInstallerBuilder`, an abstract builder for creating standalone executables from Python projects using PyInstaller.

-Note: The entire reasoin your main.py file is generated with a `if __name__ == "__main__":` guard is so that we could use it as an executable. becuase pyinstaller needs to execute that file and create a proper executable.
-And we also kept it becuase it is a python standard.
-However we prefer our CLI framework for running code.
+Note: The entire reason your main.py file is generated with a `if __name__ == "__main__":` guard is so that it can be used as an executable entry point.
+PyInstaller needs to execute that file to create a proper executable.
+We also kept it because it is a Python standard.
+However, we prefer using the CLI framework for running code.

 ## Overview